Circuit Arts’ 25th-Anniversary Celebration Presents...

 The Grange Hall, West Tisbury

-Followed by a discussion with executive producer Dawn Porter; Erika Dilday, the executive director of American Documentary, Inc., will moderate
+Followed by a discussion with executive producer Dawn Porter, director Smriti Mundhra, and composer John Forté; Erika Dilday, the executive director of American Documentary, Inc., will moderate

 A propulsive chronicle of the continuing fight for racial justice in America, this six-part HBO docuseries extends the legacy of the original 1987 civil rights television series of the same name.
 It highlights grassroots activism, criminal justice reform, and the rise of Black Lives Matter.
 Through archival footage and interviews, the series offers a powerful look at the enduring struggle for equality.
-This is a screening of the fourth episode, which explores the growing environmental justice movement as local activists in West Virginia and Florida fight threats to their communities' health and survival.
+This is a screening of the fifth episode, which explores the complexities of affirmative action policies and how a changing demographic landscape affected school desegregation in new ways.

 GET TICKETS